tsathoqqua/limadocs/docs/source/basic_lpc/lpc_functions.rst

 called ``write()``, and efun.
 The driver has already declared and defined this function for you.
 You needs only to make calls to it.

-Efuns are created to hanldle common, every day function calls, to handle input/output to the internet sockets, and other matters difficult to be dealt with in LPC.
+Efuns are created to handle common, every day function calls, to handle input/output to the internet sockets, and other matters difficult to be dealt with in LPC.
 They are written in C++ for FluffOS in the game driver and compiled along with the driver before the MUD comes up, making them much faster in execution.
 But for your purposes, efun calls are just like calls